Website icon Xpert.Digital

 Retail in China – PDF Download

-In 2019, China accounted for about 21 percent of the global retail market, the second largest share after the United States.
-According to forecasts in mid-2019, China could overtake the USA as the world's largest retailer as early as 2021.
+In 2019, China accounted for approximately 21 percent of the global retail market, the second-largest share after the United States.
+According to forecasts from mid-2019, China could overtake the US as the world's largest retailer as early as 2021.

-In 2018, China's retail sales were around 12.5 trillion yuan, while the contribution of merchandise trade to the country's GDP was about 34 percent.
-The slowdown in exports and an increase in the volume of domestic markets indicate a strategic shift in the Chinese economy to satisfy domestic demand.
-As rural and urban households have experienced steady growth in disposable income, the purchasing power of the Chinese population has also increased dramatically, and the Chinese market has matured into one of the largest and still growing consumer markets in the world.
-Foreign and domestic retailers are both vying heavily for the attention of the Chinese consumer.
+In 2018, Chinese retail sales totaled approximately 12.5 trillion yuan, while merchandise trade contributed about 34 percent to the country's GDP.
+The slowdown in exports and the growth of domestic markets indicate a strategic shift in the Chinese economy toward satisfying domestic demand.
+As rural and urban households have experienced steady growth in disposable income, the purchasing power of the Chinese population has also increased dramatically, and the Chinese market has matured into one of the largest and still-growing consumer markets in the world.
+Foreign and domestic retailers are both fiercely competing for the attention of Chinese consumers.
 Retail sales of consumer goods in China have grown by an average of nine percent annually over the past five years.
 Around 16 percent of retail sales of fast-moving consumer goods in China were attributed to the online shopping segment as of 2019.
-Online consumption of consumer goods has increased significantly over the last decade.
+Online consumption of consumer goods has increased significantly over the past decade.

-However, amid the recent China-US trade war and associated economic uncertainties, some retail sectors and product categories have been less successful than others.
-For example, car sales in China fell in 2018 for the first time since 1992, and the trend continued the following year.
-Since the automobile industry is the main driving force of the retail sector in China, this slowdown will undoubtedly impact the overall development of the retail market.
-On the other hand, other major retail categories such as electronics and home appliances, FMCG, apparel and pharmaceuticals have witnessed continuous growth in the last few years.
+Amid the recent trade war between China and the US and the associated economic uncertainties, some retail sectors and product categories have fared less well than others.
+For example, car sales in China declined in 2018 for the first time since 1992, and this trend continued into the following year.
+As the automotive industry is the primary driver of the retail sector in China, this slowdown undoubtedly impacts the overall performance of the retail market.
+On the other hand, other major retail categories, such as electronics and household appliances, FMCG, apparel, and pharmaceuticals, have experienced sustained growth in recent years.

-The Chinese retail sales market is highly competitive and diversified, with the top 100 retailers expected to account for a relatively low 6.3 percent market share in 2018.
-A negative trend has even been observed as the market shares of the leading retail chains have declined in recent years.
-With a sales volume of about 336.8 billion yuan in 2018, Suning Commerce Group ranked first among the leading retail chains in China, followed by Gome Electrical Appliances and China Resource Vanguard.
-In the convenience store sector, Sinopec Group dominated the market from 2018.
+The Chinese retail market is highly competitive and diversified, with the top 100 retailers achieving a relatively small market share of 6.3 percent in 2018.
+A negative trend has even been observed, as the market shares of leading retail chains have declined in recent years.
+With a sales volume of approximately 336.8 billion yuan in 2018, Suning Commerce Group ranked first among China's leading retail chains, followed by Gome Electrical Appliances and China Resource Vanguard.
+In the convenience store sector, Sinopec Group dominated the market from 2018 onwards.
 Convenience stores are among the fastest-growing retail channels for consumer goods, particularly for grocery shopping in China.

-Still, according to China's leading online retailer Alibaba, the future of retail lies not in channel choice but in consumer experience.
-The wave of so-called new retail is changing retail strategy in China at a rapid pace through digitalization, data collection, product history tracking capabilities, improved home delivery, sensory marketing and a range of other innovative components.
-O2O (online to offline) marketing is being replaced by OMO (online merge offline) marketing, which combines the best of online and offline shopping experiences.
+Nevertheless, according to China's leading online retailer Alibaba, the future of retail lies not in the choice of channels, but in the consumer experience.
+The wave of so-called new retail is rapidly transforming retail strategy in China through digitization, data collection, product history tracking capabilities, improved home delivery, sensory marketing, and a range of other innovative components.
+O2O (online to offline) marketing is being replaced by OMO (online merge offline) marketing, which combines the best of both online and offline shopping experiences.

 Singles' Day in China